thegatesdev/AmmoControl/MODRINTH.md

 You can create multiple crossbow configurations, that can be applied to individual (or all) crossbows.

+## Versions

+Cross Your Bows is currently updated for Minecraft 1.20.6.
+The plugin will only support the latest (non-experimental) version, with a small margin.

+**Minecraft 1.21 cannot be supported until Paper finishes work on the item changes!**

 ## Examples

 ### Infinity for Crossbows